kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 end
 ```

-And we also need to skip before action where the authentication is required:
+And we also need to skip before_action where the authentication is required.

 ```ruby
 # controllers/sessions_controller.rb